redbadger/crux/docs/src/rfcs/per-operation-types.md

    gets `ResolveError::Never` — "this request was never going to be answered" — while an id that was issued and has since been resolved still gets `NotFound`.
-The generated dispatcher makes the mistake hard to make in the first place — there is no `resolve` in a notification's handler method — and the migration guide calls out the one place it bites: a cleared timer.
+The generated dispatcher makes the mistake hard to make in the first place: there is no `resolve` in a notification's handler method.
 5. **Stream termination.** Still separate.
 The kind reaching the shell makes it easier to design, and nothing in the compat release forecloses it.
 The structured id does not settle it either: its kind bit says a request *is* a